Oven roasted monkfish over waxy potatoes. Watch for monkfish at the fish counter and the rest is easy.

 Monkfish is a surf and turf dream come true: meaty exterior like a charred steak with a sweet lobster-like texture inside.
 We usually grill monkfish because unlike most white fish that ends up falling between the grates, monkfish doesn’t flake and can even be cut into medallions before grilling.

-It’s known as “poor man’s lobster” for its similar look, texture, and more affordable price (@ $10/lb).
+It’s often called “poor man’s lobster” for its similar look, texture, and more affordable price (@ $10/lb).
 Another bonus is that its center cartilage makes monkfish truly boneless.
 The fillet has a thin gray membrane that needs removing.
 If you’ve ever pulled the membrane off a rack of pork ribs, then you’re ready strip a monkfish.
-It’s not flaky, but nevertheless handle with care on the grill using tongs and a spatula.
+It’s not flaky, but nevertheless, handle with care on the grill using tongs and a spatula.
 A well-oiled fillet and grill grate make the process easier and the fish better tasting.

 Here’s our Grilled Monkfish Tacos with Chipotle Slaw that’ll make you think twice about tilapia in your fish tacos.